AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

     };
     ```
     This class (inappropriately) declares `operator[]` as a `const` member function,
-    even though that function returns a reference to the object's internal data. <br>
+    even though that function returns a reference to the object's internal data.
-    Set that aside and note that `operator[]`'s implementation doesn't modify `pText` in any way. <br>
+    Set that aside and note that `operator[]`'s implementation doesn't modify `pText` in any way.
     As a result, compilers will happily generate code for `operator[]`;
-    it is, after all, bitwise `const`, and that's all compilers check for. <br>
+    it is, after all, bitwise `const`, and that's all compilers check for.
     But look what it allows to happen:
     ```
     const CTextBlock cctb("Hello");  // declare constant object